-the levels of noise employees are exposed to averaged over a working day or week (e.g. use of weekly exposure would be appropriate in situations where noise exposures varied markedly from day to day e.g. gardening staff using power tools on two days of the week); and a.
-Lower exposure action values:

-□ the maximum noise (peak sound pressure - noises due to impacts e.g. hammering, pneumatic impact tools) to which employees are exposed in a working day.
+the levels of noise employees are exposed to averaged over a working day or week (e.g. use of weekly exposure would be appropriate in situations where noise exposures varied markedly from day to day e.g. gardening staff using power tools on two days of the week); and, ☐ the maximum noise (peak sound pressure - noises due to impacts e.g. hammering, pneumatic impact tools) to which employees are exposed in a working day.
 Noise levels are measured in decibels (dB) and the following new values are: